Duke Xi of Lu: Later Reign

 In 634 BC, Duke Xiao of Qi attacked Lu.
 Duke Xi sent a man named Zhan Xi (展喜) to Duke Xiao in order to sue for peace.
 When asked by Duke Xiao whether the people of Lu were afraid of him, Zhan Xi answered to the contrary.
 He first recalled a covenant that King Cheng of Zhou bestowed to Jiang Ziya, founder of Qi, and the Duke of Zhou, father of Bo Qin, the founder of Lu, for their loyalty and importance to Zhou, ordering that their descendants must not quarrel.
 Then, Zhan Xi extolled efforts of Duke Huan of Qi to support the Zhou monarchy through alliances with lesser domains and expeditions against domains deemed to be rebelling against the order.
 Finally, Zhan Xi reminded Duke Xiao that the people of Lu trusted that he, the successor of Duke Huan, would not abandon the role of hegemon by attacking Lu, and were, therefore, not afraid of a Qi invasion.
 The Duke of Qi called off the attack upon hearing these words.
-Then, Duke Xi sent Prince Sui (遂, a brother of Duke Xi; also known as Dongmen Xiangzhong - 東門襄仲) and Zang Wenzhong to Chu to ask for support, claiming that Qi had not submitted to Chu.
+Then, Duke Xi sent Prince Sui (遂, a brother of Duke Xi; also known as Dongmen Xiangzhong or 東門襄仲) and Zang Wenzhong to Chu to ask for support, claiming that Qi had not submitted to Chu.
 This plea was successful: Duke Xi successfully attacked Qi with Chu troops, taking the city of Gu (穀).

-In spring 633 BC, the Duke of Qǐ (杞, not to be confused with the previously mentioned 齊) visited the Lu court.
+In the spring of 633 BC, the Duke of Qǐ (杞, not to be confused with the previously mentioned 齊) visited the Lu court.
 He used "the ritual of the [barbarians]," and Duke Xi took offense.
 That autumn, Lu attacked Qǐ for this incident.

 In 629 BC, Duke Wen of Jin gave Lu a piece of territory between the Tao and Ji Rivers, which, according to the Gongyang Zhuan, he forced Duke Gong of Cao, whom he had captured in war three years prior, to give up.
 Prince Sui was sent to Jin as an envoy to give thanks to Duke Wen.

 In 627 BC, Lu attacked Zhu twice.
 The first attack, in the summer, was personally led by Duke Xi.
 Zhu was taken off guard, allowing Duke Xi to take a city named Zilou (訾婁) and avenge the defeat at Shengxing twelve years prior.
 The second attack, in the autumn, was led by Prince Sui.
 Later that year, Duke Xi died and was succeeded by his son Prince Xing (興), who would become known as Duke Wen of Lu.